jdougan/Enfilades-1984/README.md

 * Boehm, Hans-J; Atkinson, Russ; Plass, Michael (December 1995) ["Ropes: an Alternative to Strings" at Citeseer](https://citeseer.ist.psu.edu/viewdoc/download?doi=10.1.1.14.9450&rep=rep1&type=pdf) (PDF)
 * [Wikipedia](https://en.wikipedia.org/wiki/Rope_(data_structure))

-## Implicit 2D
+## Indirect 2D
-The grant application mentions that multi-dimensional data can be stored implicitly in the key structure of the enfilade.
+The grant application mentions that multi-dimensional data can be stored indirectly and implicitly in the key structure of the enfilade.
 However there are only minimal hints on how to do this.